-Is a stretch wrap machine right for your business?
+Is a stretch wrapper right for you?
 6 points to consider

 Stretch wrap machines can be considered a large investment for businesses, so if you are thinking about making the leap to stretch wrap automation, here are 6 key areas to consider.